94 Comments

 Blake from WTF Over's avatar

 I have always leaned towards the social media divides us camp, but for a reason not discussed in your essay.
-What I think social media did in the United States is put people in the same room, who would have never met in real life.
-Before, a denizen of San Francisco would intellectually know they were different from say someone in rural Arkansas, and vice versa.
+What I think social media did in the United States is put people in the same room who would have never met in real life.
+Before, a denizen of San Francisco would intellectually know they were different from someone in rural Arkansas, and vice versa.
 However, these very different types of Americans weren’t confronted with the other’s ideas and beliefs on a regular basis before social media.
 Social media created interactions that wouldn’t have otherwise occurred with any frequency, and then dehumanized the dialogue, collapsed discourse into a handful of characters or seconds of video, all while simultaneously pushing the most divisive content to increase user engagement.
 We were always divided, but we lived in our own bubbles.

 Expand full comment